riceissa/issarice.com/wiki/vim.md

     Vim also has `:DiffOrig`, but I don't like having to get rid of the second buffer.

+-   (Fixed in latest.)
--   Pasting multibyte characters with `<C-R>"` in insert mode does not work.
+    Pasting multibyte characters with `<C-R>"` in insert mode does not work.
     For instance, with the cursor on `木`, doing `vyo<C-R>"a` results in `<t_^Z<80>>^Z<t_^Za>` being printed on a new line, where `^Z` and `<80>` are single characters.
     Pasting with `p` in normal mode and `<C-R><C-O>` in insert mode work.

+-   (Fixed in latest.)
--   With `set inccommand=split`, if the line contains multibyte characters, sometimes the characters are not shown; rather, partial bytes like `<e6><9c>` are shown (but the substitution itself seems to work fine).
+    With `set inccommand=split`, if the line contains multibyte characters, sometimes the characters are not shown; rather, partial bytes like `<e6><9c>` are shown (but the substitution itself seems to work fine).